-The REALTORS® Association of Hamilton-Burlington (RAHB) reported 1,185 sales were processed through the RAHB Multiple Listing Service® (MLS®) System inApril, 32.4 per cent fewer than the same month last year and 21.7 per cent fewer than the 10-yearaverage for the month.
+The REALTORS® Association of Hamilton-Burlington (RAHB) reported 1,317 sales were processed through the RAHB Multiple Listing Service® (MLS®) System in May, 27 per cent fewer than the same month last year and 18 per cent fewer than the 10-year average for the month.

-The median price of freehold properties decreased by 8.4 per cent over the same month of the previous year, while the median price for condominium properties decreased by 2.1 one per cent compared to the same period.
+The median price of freehold properties decreased by 5.7 per cent compared to the same month of the previous year, while the median price for condominium properties remained the same.

 Average sale price is based on the total dollar volume of all properties sold through the RAHB MLS® System.
 Average sale price can be useful in establishing long-term trends, but should not be used as an indicator that specific properties have increased or decreased in value.
-Contact a local REALTOR® for information about your specific neighbourhood or property.
+Please contact a local REALTOR® for information about your specific neighbourhood or property.

 The average number of days on market rose to 27 days from 16 days in the freehold market and increased to 28 days from 16 days in the condominium market, compared to the same month last year.

 “There continues to be an increase in average days on market, which is good for the market overall,” added O’Neill.
 “Buyers have more time; sellers can be more confident that when they sell and turn to buying their next property they won’t be faced with rapidly escalating purchase prices.
 A RAHB REALTOR® can help buyers and sellers navigate their way through this.”